thermojam/thermojam/README.md

 <div align='center'>

   ## Hello 🙋‍♂️ I am engaged in the creation of clear and effective App.

 </div>

 <div align='center'>

-#### <font color="purple">🟣 I am proficient in modern tools and frameworks, and constantly monitor the latest trends in the industry</font> <br>
+  #### 🟣 I am proficient in modern tools and frameworks, and constantly monitor the latest trends in the industry <br>

   #### 🟣 My experience includes customizing responsive interfaces, optimizing performance, <br> and creating component parts that improve user experience <br>

   #### 🟣 My goal is not just to write code, but to create products that inspire and solve real problems

   #### 🟣 I look forward to contributing to your team and helping you realize ambitious projects

 <br>